Asabeneh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 #### Rendering JSX Element

-To render a JSX element to HTML document, we should first create an index HTML.
-The index.html is the only HTML file you will have in any React Application.
-That is why we call that every React Application is a single page application.
+To render a JSX element to HTML document.
+We should create on index HTML.
+The index.html is the only HTML file you will have in any react application.
+That is why every react application is a single page application.
 Let us create an index.html file.

 ```html
 <!DOCTYPE html>